 Moving away from home & making friends

 As you might have guessed from my introduction, I made the transition from home to university fairly easily.
 Although I was a long way from my hometown, I’ve moved multiple times so didn’t find adjusting to a new environment too difficult, especially knowing that everyone around me was going through the same experience.
 My dad served in the army, so whilst I missed him I’ve grown used to spending extended time apart from him, and regular phone calls to my mum and sister kept most of my homesickness at bay (although a few tears were shed in the earlier weeks!).
-The toughest part was probably being away from my boyfriend who is attending a university that is equally far from my university and our hometown, a rather vicious triangle!

 I’ve never been the greatest at making friends, having a few I hold dear rather than an extensive list, and that pattern has continued into university.
 I was lucky enough to get talking to a girl from the flat next door to me on the first night, and we clicked pretty quickly after that!
 Whilst of course the beginning of our friendship seems unbearably awkward compared to now, it was a huge relief when January and the topic of housing for the next year rolled along, and we agreed to be housemates next year.
 That experience is definitely something that I want to write about once I’ve lived in student housing rather than halls for a little while!